fieldtrip/website/workshop/fitng2023.md

 Please download and unzip the version of FieldTrip that is listed above and don't use the FieldTrip version that you might already have on your computer, for example as part of EEGLAB or SPM.
 {% include markup/end %}

 To get going, you need to start MATLAB.
+(If you do not have MATLAB you could consider installing a trial version from <https://nl.mathworks.com/campaigns/products/trials.html?s_iid=htb_trial_gtwy_ar>.)
 Then, you need to issue the following commands:

     restoredefaultpath
     cd <your_fieldtrip_location>
+    addpath(pwd)
+    cd fieldtrip-20230215
     addpath(pwd)
     ft_defaults